agentrickard/domain/README.txt

 As noted above, this screen does not register DNS records with Apache.

-Use this screen to register new allowed subdomains with your site.
+Use this screen to register new allowed domains with your site.
 This process is especially important for sites using Wildcard DNS, as it prevents non-registered sites from resolving.